How interpretations of the phrase 'from the river to the sea' made it so divisive

 "It's wrong to put words in other people's mouths and to silence them when they're telling you, 'no, actually, that's not what this means,'" he said.
 "If somebody uses this phrase, that doesn't mean they get to define what it means for everybody else."

-In fact, some have pointed out that Israelis have used a version of the phrase to refer to Israel.
+In fact, a lot depends on context.
 The Likud Party of Israeli Prime Minister Benjamin Netanyahu said in its original party platform in 1977 that "between the Sea and the Jordan there will only be Israeli sovereignty."

+The ADL statement said: "It is important to note that demanding justice for Palestinians, or calling for a Palestinian state, should not mean, as this hateful phrase posits, denying the right of the State of Israel to exist."

-More than 10,000 Palestinians have died during the Israeli military's offensive in the area since early October.
+More than 10,000 Palestinians have died during the Israeli military's offensive in the area since early October, according to Gaza's Health Ministry.
+Fourteen hundred people died from the Hamas attack in southern Israel on Oct.
+7, according to Israeli government figures.
+In addition, 240 people were kidnapped.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.